learn-co-curriculum/phase-0-intro-to-the-cli/README.md

 ### Using Flags with Commands

 We can use flags on most Unix commands to give more specific instructions or to change the output.
-Most programs accept flags, or options for execution.
+Most programs accept flags or options for execution.

 A flag is denotated by a `-` ("dash").